Rose is an enthusiastic writer and reader who publishes articles every Thursday. She enjoys all book genres, especially drama and fantasy.

-Everything kicks off in a Chicago pizzeria, where Zee is having her regular Monday dinner with her longtime friend, Cam.
+The book kicks off in a Chicago pizzeria, where tomboy Zee is having her regular Monday dinner with her longtime friend, Cam.
 Zee is in love with Cam, but because she doesn’t want to ruin their relationship, she doesn’t tell him.
-Additionally, he has a girlfriend, who aggravatingly shows up at the pizzeria that day to join them.
+Additionally, he has a girlfriend, who frustratingly shows up at the pizzeria that day to join them.

 What would just be irritating, however, turns into something life-changing.
 Because Abigail, Cam’s girlfriend, had to bring her brother along—and the moment that her brother, Art, locks eyes with Zee, he knows both their worlds are about to change forever.
 What follows is an exchange of numbers, many movie dates, and nights in a motel room that defy classification and surprise both of them.

 Art and Zee are perfect for each other, but their relationship is strange no matter which way you slice it, and it only gets more complicated.
 Zee thought she was in love with the masculine Cam, so what does it mean when she falls for the opposite of that?
 And Art was sure he was straight—so why is he finding himself attracted to Jayden, a feminine boy?